Winter Moth Identification & Management

 (see Fig_6 through 9) Once the buds open, the larvae are known as "free-feeders" given that they are now on the foliage and free to move readily from one area to another.
-Winter moth will be in this stage until late May or early June whereupon they drop to the soil and almost immediately spin a cocoon and pupate.
-While still on the host plant, however, they are exposed and very treatable with a variety of products.
+As “free feeders”, winter moth caterpillars are exposed and very treatable with a variety of products.
 Particularly with ornamental plants, it is best to wait until leaves have fully expanded before applying the below active ingredients.
 (As mentioned earlier, in crops such as blueberry and apple, this is not the case.)

-1. Bacillus thuringiensis (kurstaki), also commonly known as B.t.k.
-This product is a bacterium that is specific to lepidopteran larvae (butterfly and moth).
+2. Bacillus thuringiensis (kurstaki), also commonly known as B.t.k: This product is a bacterium that is specific to lepidopteran larvae (butterfly and moth).
 It must be ingested to be effective.
 Once inside the gut, this bacterium becomes activated and multiplies.
 By going through a somewhat complicated biological process, this product will eventually form toxins that become lethal to the caterpillar.
 A few notes about its use:

 A. B.t.k. works best on the younger instar stages of caterpillars; older ones are much less affected.

 B. This product fits well into any IPM program, in that it does not impact the environment, harm the applicator nor does it affect beneficial organisms such as predators and parasitoids, when used as directed.